two-inc/woocommerce-plugin/README.md

 For Mac users, follow this guide: https://skillcrush.com/blog/install-wordpress-mac/

-Once wordpress has been set up, the following plugins need to be installed:
+Once wordpress has been set up, a recommended plugin theme to install is:
-- Elementor (optional but easy way to get started) - select an ecommerce template
+- Elementor, select an ecommerce template
-- Loco translate
-- WooCommerce
+WooCommerce then needs to be installed as a plugin Other recommended WooCommerce plugins are:
 - WooCommerce Cart Abdandonment Recovery
 - WooCommerce Shipping & Tax
-- WPForms Lite

 To install the two plugin, it can be found in the wp portal for plugins **'Two - BNPL for businesses'**, or you can manually add the files:
 - create a zip file of this repo, which contains only the required folders and file types: